geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " That shone in crimson on my glowing cheek;

-" When lo ! in happy hour, a piercing scream
+" When lo! in happy hour, a piercing scream

 " Thrill'd thro' my frame, and rous'd me from my dream.